SURVANT-Cryp/SOURCE-POEM/README.md

-An ever-growing bot-poem constructed of Tumblr source attributions
+An ever-growing bot-poem constructed entirely of Tumblr source attributions and notes

 https://twitter.com/SOURCEPOEM